awsdocs/amazon-gamelift-developer-guide/doc_source/queues-design.md

 + Matchmaking with FlexMatch \(see [FlexMatch integration with GameLift hosting](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-tasks.html)\)
 + Spot fleets \(see [Using Spot Instances with GameLift](spot-tasks.md)\)

 For more information about queues, see [Running game sessions](gamelift-howitworks.md#gamelift-howitworks-placing)\.
 For information on creating a queue, see [Create a game session queue](queues-creating.md)\.
-For information on creating new game sessions with queues, see [Create Game Sessions](gamelift-sdk-client-api.md#gamelift-sdk-client-api-create)\.
-For help creating queues for Spot fleets, see [Tutorial: Set up a game session queue for Spot Instances](tutorial-queues-spot.md)\.
+For information on creating new game sessions with queues, see [Create game sessions](gamelift-sdk-client-api.md#gamelift-sdk-client-api-create)\.
+For help creating queues for Spot fleets, see [Tutorial: Set up a game session queue for Spot instances](tutorial-queues-spot.md)\.

 ## Design multiple queues as needed<a name="queues-design-players"></a>